Comparisons

 - Pros: Outstanding highlighting + review, AI features, handles every format.

-- Cons: $12/mo, no free tier, steeper learning curve.
+- Cons: No permanent free tier, premium price, steeper learning curve.

 4. Instapaper — best for minimalist reading